elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 In order to set this up, we'll need to add to our `.travis.yml` file.
-But we don't want to commit our secret Heroku credentials to GitHub, so we'll use a TravisCI command-line tool to generate an encrypted key for us.
+But we don't want to commit our secret Heroku credentials to GitHub, so we'll use a TravisCI command line tool to generate an encrypted key for us.

-First, install the `travis` command-line tool by typing this in the Terminal:
+First, install the `travis` command line tool by typing this in the Terminal:

 ```shell
 $ gem install travis
 ```

-And now that we have both command-line tools for `heroku` and `travis`, we can run the following command from the `platform` folder, and it will automatically add the right information to our `.travis.yml` file:
+And now that we have both command line tools for `heroku` and `travis`, we can run the following command from the `platform` folder, and it will automatically add the right information to our `.travis.yml` file: